Close Menu

 The little-known Opelousas Massacre of 1868 represented a pivotal turning point in the Reconstruction-era South.
 A white supremacist group in Louisiana’s St. Landry Parish killed an estimated 150 Black Americans, though the exact number is unknown.

-18-year-old Emerson Bentley, a white man, worked for Republican news outlet “The St. Landry Progress” and taught Black students as a teacher.
+Emerson Bentley, an 18-year-old white man, worked for the Republican news outlet “The St. Landry Progress” and taught Black students as a teacher.

 Bentley wrote a piece for the paper detailing the violent methods the Knights employed against the Black Democrats.
 He also suggested the Black Democrats switch back to the Republican Party, since the GOP took a pro-Black civil rights stance at the time.